List of educational institutions in Scarborough, Ontario

 The following is a list of educational institutions in the Scarborough district of the city of Toronto, Ontario, Canada.
 The Toronto school boards provide public elementary and secondary education.
 The boards operate as either English or French first language school boards, and as either secular or separate school boards.
 In addition to elementary and secondary schools, Scarborough is also home to two public post-secondary institutions, and several private vocational schools.

+Pre-Amalgamation History

+Education was important in the settlement of non-Indigenous families in the former Township of Scarborough.
+After the 1799 settlement of David and Mary Thomson (remembered in a Secondary School just west of their homestead), a schoolhouse was built near David and brother Andrew's farms; Eventually, Thomas Muir, father of Alexander Muir settled in the area to teach early generations of the pioneer families.
+After establishment as a Township in 1850, school districts were formed, and administration provided locally.
+Eventually, the former Scarborough Board of Education was established in the growing post World War 2 years.
+Bonis' "A History of Scarborough" (1963, and revised after 1967 Borough Status) goes into GREAT detail, and will be cited later.

 Post-secondary institutions

 Scarborough is home to two public post-secondary institutions, the University of Toronto Scarborough, and Centennial College.
 The University of Toronto Scarborough is a satellite campus of the University of Toronto, based in Downtown Toronto.
 Centennial College is a public college that operates several campuses in Scarborough, and other areas of Toronto.

 In addition to public post-secondary institutions, Scarborough is home to several private vocational schools, including the Oxford College of Arts, Business and Technology.